jacksleight/laravel-raster/README.md

 ```

 > [!IMPORTANT]
-> Views rasterised using advanced mode must not implement the raster directive.
+> Views rasterised using manual mode must not implement the raster directive.

-## Customising Rasterized Views
+## Customising Rasterised Views

-If you would like to make changes to the view based on whether or not it's being rasterized you can check for the `$raster` variable:
+If you would like to make changes to the view based on whether or not it's being rasterised you can check for the `$raster` variable:

 ```blade
 <div {{ $attributes->class([